AaronLaw/my-setting/Raspberry Pi setup notes.md

     cd utils
     ./install_service.sh

+(2014-09-26 update: I've found a way to install the latest redis automaticlly.

+How to install the latest version of redis on Ubuntu?

+Google: redis install wordpress  -> [Toby's Rambling - How to install the latest version of redis on Ubuntu] (http://tosbourn.com/install-latest-version-redis-ubuntu/):

+    $ sudo apt-get install -y python-software-properties
+    $ sudo add-apt-repository -y ppa:rwky/redis
+    $ sudo apt-get update
+    $ sudo apt-get install -y redis-server

+Line 1 – So we want to add a new repository that contains the latest version of Redis, the easiest way to do this requires add-apt-repository, which most likely isn’t installed on your machine, so the first thing we want to do is install python-software-properties, this gives us access to add-apt-repository.

+Line 2- Next we want to set up this new repository.

+Line 3 – Now we want to update apt so it sees any changes we have made.

+Line 4 – Finally we want to install redis-server, now the latest version will be installed.

+If you are wondering the -y flag just saves me having to manually OK things I was going to OK anyways, this is really handy if you are running these steps as part of a provisioning step (which I was)
+)

 Let's use redis in Django.
 Firstly, I turn the 3 caching middleware off, and the `CACHES = {}` block off too, in the  `setting.py`:

     # 'django.middleware.cache.UpdateCacheMiddleware',